lab319/XGBLC/README.md

-If you find our method is useful, please cite our paper:
+Baoshan Ma, Ge Yan, Bingjie Chai and Xiaoyu Hou.
+XGBLC: An Improved Survival Prediction Model Based on XGBoost (Under review)

-This repository contains python and R implementation of the algorithms proposed in "   ".
+This repository contains python and R implementation of the algorithms proposed in "XGBLC: An Improved Survival Prediction Model Based on XGBoost".

-The version of Python, R and packages
+##The version of Python, R and packages

 Python version=3.8